activities

 Playa Tamarindo is one of the best-known surfing spots in Costa Rica.
 It’s another great surfing location for all skill levels, but the waves are best for beginners from mid-tide to high-tide from December to April.
 Intermediate surfers may prefer surfing at Playa Tamarindo starting in May through November.

-Tamarindo is a popular tourist destination with restaurants, shops, and nightlife surrounding the beaches, so you should expect a crowd, especially if you’re surfing during the dry season.
-However, with tons of surf camps offering surf lessons, like Witch’s Rock Surf Camp, it’s a great place to learn how to surf, which is why it attracts so many tourists.
+Tamarindo is a popular tourist destination with restaurants, boutique hotels, surf shops, and nightlife surrounding the beaches, so you should expect a crowd, especially if you’re surfing during the dry season.
+However, with tons of surf camps offering surf lessons, like Witch’s Rock Surf Camp, it’s a great beach to learn how to surf, which is why it attracts so many tourists.

-While at Playa Tamarindo, check out the Tamarindo River Mouth break—one of the best surf breaks in Costa Rica for intermediate surfers.
+While at Playa Tamarindo, check out the Tamarindo River Mouth break—one of the top Costa Rica surfing spots for intermediate surfers.

 Playa Avellanas